-If you think things are weird now, wait until we do the amazing, unbelievable and incredible global rollout of 5G!
+If you think things are weird now, wait until we do the amazing, unbelievable, and incredible global rollout of 5G!

-While some folks imagine innumerable benefits for the enterprise business community and the U.S. economy, advanced 5G and wireless networks will also bring with them their supply chain roots and controls that emanated from China.
+While some folks imagine innumerable benefits for the enterprise business community and the U.S. economy, advanced 5G and wireless networks will also bring with them their supply chain roots and controls that emanate from China.

 Yes, but it gets even worse if you can imagine that.

 Today’s networks have moved away from centralized, hardware-based switching to distributed, software-defined digital routing.
 Previous networks were hub-and-spoke designs in which everything came to hardware choke points where cyber hygiene could be practiced.
 In the 5G software-defined network, however, that activity is pushed outward to a web of digital routers throughout the network, thus denying the potential for chokepoint inspection and control.

 5G further complicates this cyber vulnerability by virtualizing in software higher-level network functions formerly performed by physical appliances.
 These activities are based on the common language of Internet Protocol and well-known operating systems.
 Whether used by nation-states or criminal actors, these standardized building block protocols and systems have proven to be valuable tools for those seeking to do ill.

 Enumerating the Countless Vulnerabilities

 Even if it were possible to lock down the software vulnerabilities within the network, the network is also being managed by software—often early-generation artificial intelligence—that itself can be vulnerable.
 An attacker who gains control of the software managing the networks will also control the network.

 In addition, the dramatic expansion of bandwidth that makes 5G viable creates additional avenues of attack.